 Take Medication Before Working Out

 To help breathe easier while you work out, take your prescription asthma medication about 10 to 15 minutes before you work out.
 However, even if you take medication to control your chronic asthma, you should always have a rescue inhaler nearby while you work out.
 A quick-relief asthma medication can help relieve airway inflammation in a matter of minutes and help stop coughing, wheezing and breathing problems.
-If you find that you need the rescue inhaler every time you work out, you might be overexerting yourself and need to adjust your aa2exercise routine.
+If you find that you need the rescue inhaler every time you work out, you might be overexerting yourself and need to adjust your exercise routine.

 Warm Up